strangelove-ventures/cosmos-operator/README.md

 A CosmosFullNode can be configured to run as an RPC node, a validator sentry, or a seed node.
 All configurations can be used as persistent peers.

-As of this writing, Strangelove has been running CosmosFullNode in production for several months.
+As of this writing, Strangelove has been running CosmosFullNode in production for many months.

 [Minimal example yaml](./config/samples/cosmos_v1_cosmosfullnode.yaml)